 It also offers a wide range of credit risk insurance products for exporters’ banks.

-ECGC premium is a guaranteed export payment so always keep adequate in your ECGC account to cover your shipments for the next month/quarter.
+ECGC premium is a guaranteed practitioner’s guide for export payment, so always keep adequate in your ECGC account to cover your shipments for the next month/quarter.

 Use the ECGC database to do a background check on your prospective buyers and to see whether exporters/the ECGC have had an adverse experience with them in the past.